willdurand/ArvernOS/src/userland/README.md

 This directory contains programs that are compiled using the ArvernOS _libc_ and bundled into the initial RAM disk (`initrd`) when building the ISO.

-- `bin/` contains the final binaries for ArvernOS
-- `local-build/` contains the binaries compiled for a "local environment"
+- `local-build/` contains the binaries compiled for a "local environment" (see below)
 - the other directories are programs

 ## Local builds